CelestialWorkingsDevs/ShinyShipsTesting/README.md

-# ShinyShipsTesting
+# Shiny Ships Testing

-The testing of the new ships and spaceport levels
+This area shall be the testing zone for the implementation of up to 25 new levels for the spaceport and about a dozen new ships.